 As an international student, Taiwan offers a unique blend of culture and education that can help you broaden your horizons and gain valuable life experiences.
-Taiwan’s universities and colleges are renowned for their high-quality teaching and cutting-edge research, making them an excellent choice for students pursuing academic excellence.
+Taiwan’s universities and colleges are known for strong teaching and research, making them an excellent choice for students pursuing academic excellence.

 How to Study in Taiwan for Free with Scholarships: A Practical Roadmap